Barbie apps not fantastic, Slovak security agency warns

 Two apps were initially highlighted: barbieselfie.ai and bairbie.me.

-Barbieselfie.ai, introduced in April by Warner Bros. in collaboration with Bros, employs the PhotoRoom service to create meme images promoting the film.
+Barbieselfie.ai, introduced in April by the film studio Warner Bros. in collaboration with the agency Bros, employs the PhotoRoom service to create meme images promoting the film.
 Users can generate images without needing to register or provide personal data.

 Unveiling bairbie.me